apache/flink/docs/dev/table/connectors/elasticsearch.zh.md

 Dependencies
 ------------

-In order to setup the Elasticsearch connector, the following table provide dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.
+In order to setup the Elasticsearch connector, the following table provides dependency information for both projects using a build automation tool (such as Maven or SBT) and SQL Client with SQL JAR bundles.

 | Elasticsearch Version   | Maven dependency                                                   | SQL Client JAR         |
 | :---------------------- | :----------------------------------------------------------------- | :----------------------|